-Tails play an important role in your cat’s anatomy.
-The length of a cat’s tail depends mainly on its breed.
-Of course, there are other considerations, such as feline genetics, most notably the overall size of the animal.
+The length of a cat’s tail is mainly dependent on its breed.
+Of course, there are other considerations, such as genetics, most notably the cat’s size.

-A cat’s tail length is relative to its body length.
-However, there are some breeds that have longer tails.
-This includes the Maine Coon, Egyptian Mau, and Chartreux.
-Each breed uses its long tail for different functions.
-For example, the Maine Coon uses its tail to shield against cold climates, and the Chartreux uses it to enhance its hunting skills.
+A cat’s tail size is relative to its body length.
+However, some breeds have longer tails, including the Maine Coon, Egyptian Mau, and Chartreux.
+Each breed uses its tail to perform specific functions.
+For example, the Maine Coon uses its tail to shield against the cold, and the Chartreux uses it to be a better hunter.

-While a tail may be used for communication, it’s primarily used to help cats maintain their balance.
-If it has to shift its weight to one side, you will notice its tail flicking to the other side.
-Likewise, if a cat falls, it will use this technique to help land on its feet.
-By whipping its tail, it can throw its weight until it’s re-centered.
-With its feet facing down, it can properly land.
+While a tail may be a communication tool, it’s largely used for maintaining balance.
+If a cat shifts its weight to one side, you’ll notice its tail flicking to the other side.
+Likewise, if a cat falls, it will use this technique to land on its feet.
+By whipping its tail, it can shift its weight until it’s re-centered.
+With its feet facing down, it can land correctly.

 Why Do Cats Have Long Tails?

-If your cat has a longer tail, you may assume it’s a more capable animal.
-However, while there are advantages to a long tail, they’re not exclusive.
+If your cat has a longer tail, you may assume that it’s a more capable animal.
+While there are certain advantages to a long tail, this isn’t always the case.
 For example, the Manx breed is known for having stubby tails.
-Despite this, a Manx is still as well-balanced as its long-tailed counterparts.
+Despite this, a Manx is still as well-balanced as other cats.

 What Is The Average Cat Tail Length?

-The average tail for a male cat is 11 inches.
-For female cats, it is 9.9 inches.
-This length is mostly relative to its body.
+The average tail length of a male cat is 11 inches, while the average length of a female cat’s tail is 9.9 inches.

-If you ever bring your pet to a cat show, it will be judged according to its overall proportions.
-An American curl, for example, needs to have a tail that’s half its body length.
+If you entered your cat into a competition, it would be assessed based on its overall proportions.
+For example, an American curl needs to have a tail that’s half its body length.
 Of course, not all cats are bred for show.
-In fact, most cats will have a tail that is very close to the full length of their body.
+Most cats have a tail that is as long as their body.

 Cats are rarely purebreds.
-This further complicates the ‘proper’ tail lengths for each breed.
-Cats will often have genes that create kinked, curled, or bobbed tails.
-As such, predicting tail length is almost impossible.
+This further complicates the definition of a correct tail length for each breed.
+Cats may have genes that create kinked, curled, or bobbed tails.
+So, predicting tail length is almost impossible.

 What Cat Has The Longest Tail Ever?

-The longest tail on a domestic cat ever recorded is 17.58 inches, according to the Guinness World Record.
-That’s a length greater than most people’s forearms.
-This record belongs to a silver Maine Coon named Cygnus Regulus Powers.
+According to the Guinness World Records, the longest tail on a domestic cat ever recorded is 17.58 inches.
+This record belongs to a silver Maine Coon called Cygnus Regulus Powers.

-You’d imagine that longer tails mean better balance, but that’s not always the case.
+You’d imagine that a longer tail would mean better balance, but that’s not the case.
 In fact, Cygnus’ owners reported a lot of tail-related mishaps.
-Most of these had to do with Cygnus’ tail dipping into things by accident.
+Most of these had to do with Cygnus’ tail dipping into things accidentally.

 Cat Breeds with Long Tails

-The breed of a cat doesn’t always affect its tail length.
-For example, buying a Maine Coon kitten won’t guarantee you a pet with an extremely long tail.
-However, genetics do play a role.
-The average tail length will be greater with the right bloodlines.
+The breed of a cat isn’t always the main influencer of tail length.
+For example, getting a Maine Coon kitten doesn’t guarantee a very long tail.
+However, the breed does play a significant role.
+As mentioned, the average tail length of a cat is largely influenced by its bloodline.

 The American Shorthair’s tail is thick at the base, tapering off towards the end.
-Like most cat breeds, this cat’s tail is proportional to its overall body size.
-Because its size is relatively larger than most breeds, its tail length tends to be relatively longer, too.
+Like most breeds, the tail is proportional to its overall body size.
+Because its size is larger than most breeds, its tail length tends to be longer.

-Unlike most cats with this trait, however, the American Shorthair does not have a long body.
+Unlike most cats with this trait, the American Shorthair doesn’t have a long body.
 Instead, it is known for its athletic, stocky build.
-To go along with that, it has a large and heavy frame.
-American Shorthair females weigh 8 to 12 lbs., while males weigh more than 12 lbs.
+To go along with that, this cat has a large and heavy frame.
+American Shorthair females weigh 8 to 12 lbs. while males weigh more than 12 lbs.

 The Balinese is known for its regal, graceful looks.
-Its coat looks more refined than other long-haired breeds and lacks a fluffy undercoat.
+Its coat looks more refined than other long-haired breeds, and it lacks a fluffy undercoat.

 The fancy qualities of its coat and build extend even to its tail.
 This breed’s tail is often extremely long, with a large plume of fur at the end.
 This plume, along with the cat’s belly, ears, and paws, is darker than the rest of its body.

 The Chartreux is known to be an excellent hunter and traveling companion.
-These cats are mostly beloved for their stealth and quietness.
-In fact, most Chartreux rarely meow, and will instead purr and chirp.
+These cats are most beloved for their stealth and quietness.
+Most Chartreux rarely meow and will instead purr and chirp.
 Lightning-fast reflexes also help them out in the field.
-Here, the cats’ trusted tails improve their balance and, therefore, their agility.
+Here, the cats’ trusted tails improve their balance and agility.

-Cornish Rex is known to have an extroverted, almost dog-like personality.
-They are loud cats; affectionate, intelligent, and always ready to play.
-The Cornish loves to be handled and made the center of attention.
+Cornish Rex has an extroverted personality.
+They are loud cats that are affectionate, intelligent, and always ready to play.
+The Cornish Rex loves to be handled and made the center of attention.

 On top of fast reflexes, this breed’s legs are also designed for speed.
 The Mau’s hind legs are longer than its front legs.
 A flap of skin is found between its flank and back knees, letting it stretch its legs much faster to run at greater speeds.
-This breed has been recorded to reach more than 30 mph.
+This breed has reached speeds of more than 30 mph.

-The Mau’s tail makes this breed known for another interesting quirk: a ‘wiggle tail.’
+The Mau’s tail means that it’s known for another interesting quirk: a ‘wiggle tail.’
 This is where the Mau wiggles and twitches its tail to signify happiness.
 This behavior comes with what appears to be spraying behavior, although the Mau does not release urine while doing so.
 While resting, the Mau’s tail will lazily swish back and forth.

-If you’ve ever seen a Maine Coon, you won’t be surprised to know this breed holds the record for longest cat tail.
+This breed holds the record for longest cat tail.
 Aside from that, the Maine Coon is also known for its large body and gentle personality.
-For this reason, the Maine Coon is widely regarded as a gentle giant and a wonderful pet.

 The Maine Coon has a distinctive ruff along its chest, with a rectangular body shape and a strong bone structure.
-This hefty build is made even heftier by its dense coat.
 The Maine Coon has a two-layered coat, made to look even thicker because of its unevenness.
-It also has long-guard hairs, with a silky undercoat.
-All of this allows the Maine Coon to survive in cold and harsh environments.
+It also has long-guard hairs with a silky undercoat.
+All of this allows the Maine Coon to survive in frigid environments.

 This adaptation extends to the Maine Coon’s tail.
-Like its coat, its tail also appears thick, due to the bushiness of the Coon’s fur.
+Like its coat, its tail also appears thick due to the bushiness of its fur.
 Its tail is very long, designed to offer protection in cold climates.
 In freezing weather, the Maine Coon can wrap its tail around its face and shoulders.
-This will reduce the amount of body heat lost, and shield the Maine Coon from cold air and snow.
+This reduces the amount of body heat lost and shields the cat from cold air and snow.

 The Nebelung descended from the Russian Blue, which is apparent in the Nebelung’s blue-grey coats.
 Unlike the Russian Blue, the Nebelung has a shaggy, semi-long coat.
 Its eyes can range from green to yellowish-green.
 This dramatic coloration is paired with a long neck, body, and legs.

-Because of the length of its body, the Nebelung understandably has a long tail.
-However, unlike most cat breeds, the Nebelung generally has a tail even longer than its body.
-Because of this, the cat breed is renowned for having some of the longest tails.
+Because of the length of its body, the Nebelung has a long tail.
+However, unlike most breeds, the Nebelung has a tail that’s even longer than its body.
+Because of this, the breed is renowned for having some of the longest tails of all cats.

-The Nebelung is a relatively new breed, only created in the 1980s.
-For this reason, there are very few of these cats found around the globe.
-Wherever the Nebelung exists, however, it continues to captivate owners’ attention with its tail length and interesting coloration.
+The Nebelung is a relatively new breed dating back to the 1980s.
+For this reason, there are few of them.
+Wherever the Nebelung exists, it continues to captivate owners’ attention with its tail length and fascinating coloration.

 The Scottish Fold takes its name from a mutation that affects its ears.
-Scottish Folds have ears that bend – or fold – forward.
+Scottish Folds have ears that fold forward.
 This results in the breed having a round-faced, even owl-like appearance.

 At rest, the Fold is known to have a soft voice with unique vocalizations.
 These cats often sit in what is called the ‘Buddha position.’
 This is when the Fold lies down, its belly flat, with legs and paws stretched out.
 Because of its stubby legs and round body, this position may be more comfortable than other cat positions.

-Unfortunately, the Fold is susceptible to a few diseases.
-This includes degenerative joint disease, which affects the tail, ankles, and knees.
-This disease is characterized by the fusing of the affected areas, which leads to lameness, misshapen limbs, and a reluctance to move.
-This disease is believed to be linked to the same mutation that causes a fold in this breed’s ears.
-As such, animal rights activists are calling for a stop to the excessive breeding of the Scottish Fold.
+Unfortunately, the Fold is susceptible to degenerative joint disease, which affects the tail, ankles, and knees.
+This is characterized by fusing the affected areas, which leads to lameness, misshapen limbs, and a reluctance to move.
+This disease is believed to be linked to the same mutation that causes the fold in this breed’s ears.

-For cat owners who participate in cat shows, it’s more important for the tail to be proportionate with the rest of the cat’s body.
-For the average owner, however, a cat’s tail length is a matter of aesthetic preference.
-Whether long or short, your cat will adapt to its own unique tail length as it ages.
-It won’t affect its ability to hunt or move.
+For cat shows, it’s more important for the tail to be proportionate with the rest of the body.
+For the average owner, a short or long tail is just a matter of aesthetic preference.